Home / The Gospel of Sri Ramakrishna / Volume 1 /

 "Chaitanyadeva set out on a pilgrimage to southern India.
 One day he

 saw a man reading the Gita.
-Another man, seated at a distance, was listening
+Another man, seated at

 and weeping.
 His eyes were swimming in tears.
 Chaitanyadeva asked him,